Johnson University Florida

-Johnson University Florida is a private, Christian university with its campus in Kissimmee, Florida.
-It is part of the Johnson University system with its main campus outside Knoxville Tennessee and an online campus.
-It is affiliated with the Independent Christian Church of the Restoration Movement.
+Johnson University Florida was a private Christian university in Kissimmee, Florida, United States.
+It was part of the Johnson University system with its main campus outside Knoxville, Tennessee, and an online campus.
+It was affiliated with the Independent Christian Church of the Restoration Movement.
+The campus was closed in 2024.

 History

 Johnson University Florida was founded in 1975 as Central Florida Bible College.
 Following a move to its current main campus in 1986, the name changed to Florida Christian College.
-In 2013, after completing a merger with Johnson University, the school became Johnson University Florida.

-2013 Acquisition by Johnson University

-In its last decade operating as Florida Christian College, the campus was continually plagued with increasing financial challenges.
+In its last decade operating as Florida Christian College (FCC), the campus faced increasing financial challenges.
 Those challenges were greatly exacerbated by the onset of the Great Recession in 2008.
-On December 10, 2012, SACS leadership elected to revoke Florida Christian College's regional accreditation, effectively terminating the college's ability to function independently.
+On December 10, 2012, the Southern Association of Colleges and Schools revoked Florida Christian College's regional accreditation, effectively terminating the college's ability to function independently.
 Although the college appealed the committee's decision, SACS denied the appeal in February 2013.
 Under the administrative guidance of Johnson University, the college sought an injunction against SACS in order to restore its regional accreditation and proceed with a planned merger between the two schools.
 On March 8, 2013, the U.S. District Court of Northern Georgia granted the injunction restoring probationary status of FCC as a member of SACS.

+Acquisition by Johnson University

-During this transition period, a number of significant events took place.
-First, the University purchased the Florida campus, simultaneously permitting financial oversight of the college and erasing its debt.
+Johnson University purchased the Florida campus, simultaneously permitting financial oversight of the college and erasing its debt.
 Next, FCC President Bill Behrman stepped down and David L. Eubanks, former president of Johnson University, became the chief operating officer.
 Lastly, the trustees of Johnson University voted to incorporate the Florida property into its system, and the campus officially became Johnson University Florida on July 1, 2013.

+Closure

+On July 7, 2023, Johnson University announced that its Florida campus would be closing on June 30, 2024.
+The university cited a failure to increase enrollment after the creation of a "turnaround plan" in 2021 that attempted to revitalize enrollment, retention, and income.
+The university offered students the opportunity to transfer to the Tennessee campus, complete their degree online, or transfer to nearby universities in Florida.
+In April 2024, Osceola County announced that it would buy the university's campus.

 Academics

-The curriculum offers courses in a variety of majors.
-All students are required to take a core of Bible and theology classes along with their chosen major.
-The college offers multiple undergraduate programs, including certificates, Associate of Arts and Associate of Applied Science programs, Bachelor of Arts and Bachelor of Science programs, and a Master of Strategic Ministry program.
+The curriculum offered courses in a variety of majors.
+All students were required to take a core of Bible and theology classes along with their chosen major.
+The college offered multiple undergraduate programs, including certificates, Associate of Arts and Associate of Applied Science programs, Bachelor of Arts and Bachelor of Science programs, and a Master of Strategic Ministry program.

-Johnson University Florida has been nationally accredited by the Association for Biblical Higher Education since 1985 and was regionally accredited by the Southern Association of Colleges and Schools (SACS) from 1995 to 2012.
-After losing its accreditation with SACS, it was acquired by Johnson University and is now once again regionally accredited.
-It is a member of the National Association of Independent Colleges and Universities and the Florida Association of Colleges and Universities.
+Johnson University Florida had been nationally accredited by the Association for Biblical Higher Education since 1985 and was regionally accredited by the Southern Association of Colleges and Schools from 1995 to 2012.
+After losing its accreditation with SACS, it was acquired by Johnson University and was once again regionally accredited.
+It was a member of the National Association of Independent Colleges and Universities and the Florida Association of Colleges and Universities.

-The university is organized into eight schools:
+The university was organized into seven schools: